SingularityNET-Archive/SingularityNET-Archive-GitBook/development/research/stalnakers-concept-of-context.md

 ![Screenshot 2025-02-04 at 13 04 50](https://github.com/user-attachments/assets/98ffc334-96dd-43f4-a7aa-bf0340083368)

-"To achieve this, we must:
+To achieve this, we must:

 - **Design AI that is adaptable and context-aware.** This ensures relevance and respect in diverse environments.